caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

 ## Reinforcement Learning

-In reinforcement learning agents interact dynamically with environments, receiving rewards or penalties for actions to learn behaviours that maximise cumulative reward.
+In reinforcement learning, agents interact dynamically with environments, receiving rewards or penalties for actions to learn behaviours that maximise cumulative reward.
 For instance:

 - Robot dogs taught to walk properly through trial-and-error reinforcement of stable gaits.
     <p align="center">